 Organisations on Well Aware to help improve wellbeing through nature:

-Bradley Stoke Green GymsTCV Green Gym is a scheme which inspires you to improve both your health and the environment at the same time.
-Experienced leaders guide you through a range of practical projects, giving you the opportunity to tackle physical jobs in the outdoors – improving your strength and stamina, boosting your practical skills and confidence and benefiting your local green spaces.
+Bradley Stoke Green Gyms: TCV Green Gym is a program that encourages you to improve both your health and the environment.
+Experienced leaders guide you through various hands-on projects.
+You’ll have the chance to take on physical tasks outdoors.
+This helps build your strength and stamina, enhances your practical skills and confidence, and benefits local green spaces.

-St Werburghs City Farm – St Werburghs City Farm connects people through land, nature and food.
+St Werburghs City Farm: St Werburghs City Farm connects people through land, nature and food.
 Each year, they engage 60,000 people in spaces and services that build resilience, reduce isolation and strengthen community.

-Windmill Hill City Farm – Windmill Hill City Farm aims to improve the lives of local people through its services and facilities.
+Windmill Hill City Farm: Windmill Hill City Farm aims to improve the lives of local people through its services and facilities.
 It runs activities for people with health and social care needs, gives opportunities for personal development through courses and volunteering and hosts other organisations with similar aims and services.

 Orchard and Woodland Group – Based at Lawrence Weston Community Farm; spend time outdoors, making friends, learning new skills and having fun.
-Together, you can look after the farm’s orchard and woodland.
-A chance to prune, coppice, weed, harvest and nature-watch.
+Together, you can look after the farm’s orchard and woodland—a chance to prune, coppice, weed, harvest and nature-watch.

 Other useful resources: